 The moment the last three words were uttered, the skies darkened with anger, and the earth went into battle.
-Thunder, wind and lightning roared across the skies in the form of chariots.
+Thunder, wind, and lightning roared across the skies in the form of chariots.
 The gods wailed out their war cries and strong winds whipped at his cape.
-And then suddenly the picture of death and descruction was rent in half, being rolled back like a curtain.
-What appeared in the midst was a golden throne that descended from the heavens, and sitting upon it was The Mighty One of the City of the Gods.
+Suddenly, the picture of death and destruction was rent in half, being rolled back like a curtain.
+What appeared in the midst was a golden throne that descended from the heavens, and sitting upon it was The Mighty Zeus of Olympus, the City of the Gods.
 His face shone with the light of a thousand suns.
 His majestic hair and beard flowed around his face and over his chest like the waters of a mighty river.
-In one hand he held a scepter, and in the other a sealed Book of Fate.
-With eyes that glowed like two lakes of fire, he surveyed the scene below, then with determined movements, he lifted his scepter and pointed it at Franz, passing judgment upon him.
-What was The Mighty One's decision?
+In one hand, he held a scepter, and in the other a sealed Book of Fate.
+With eyes that glowed like two lakes of fire, he surveyed the scene below.
+With determined movements, he lifted his scepter and pointed it at Franz, passing judgment upon him.
+After taking all into consideration, what was The Mighty Zeus' decision?
 Had Franz lived up to his expectations, or had he failed miserably?
-Because of him... an innocent woman had been thoughtlessly plucked out of her own time...
-Because of him... she suffered great mental stress...
+Because of him...an innocent woman had been thoughtlessly plucked out of her own time...

+Because of him...she suffered great mental stress...

-Wender Wightning Because of him... she had been made a prisoner of his lusts ...
+Because of him...she had been made a prisoner of his lusts...

-Because of him... she now hung precariously from the face of a cliff...
+Because of him...she now hung precariously from the face of a cliff...

-Because of him... a war waged in the heavens...
+Because of him...a war waged in the heavens...

-Because of him... someone outside the Realm of the Tarot had learned his secrets...
-Because of him... his sins were endless!
+Because of him...someone outside the Realm of the Tarot had learned his secrets...

+Because of him...his sins were endless!

-He had only one thing to his credit... he had fallen in love!
+He had only one thing to his credit-he had fallen in love!

-While lightning bolts cut through the endless skies, and the celestial war continued to wage Dana could feel her hands slipping...slipping...slipping!
-And then she tumbled into the empty air, feeling the cold push of the wind on her outstretched arms and legs as she plummeted downward, a spine-chilling scream stretching into eternity...until it sounded no more.
-Silence.
+While lightning bolts cut through the endless skies, and the celestial war continued to wage, Dana's hands began to slip-slowly at first, and then more and more, until she finally tumbled into the empty air.
+The cold wind whirled, pushing at her back, and against her outstretched arms and legs as she plummeted downward.
+A spine-chilling scream burst from her lungs, ear-splitting at first, and then as she tumbled down through the years, it slowly faded away.
+Until-it sounded no more.